Borderlands 2 on Steam

-Borderlands 2 is a first-person shooter set five years after the events of the first game when the main antagonist Handsome Jack took over Hyperion Corp. and turned Pandora into a police state.
-At the start, a group of Vault Hunters is seen aboard a train, probably in search of the Vault, as the place is loaded with priceless Iridium.
+Borderlands 2 is a first-person shooter set five years after the events of the first game when the main antagonist Handsome Jack took over Hyperion Corp. and exiled the “rebels and outlaws” from Pandora.
+At the start, a group of Vault Hunters is seen aboard a train, probably in search of the Vault, a place rumored to be loaded with priceless Iridium.

 Genre: 1st Person Action-RPG

 Vault Hunters are daring adventurers who don’t play by the rules and certainly won’t take kindly to Handsome Jack’s minions.
 They’ve made it their goal to uncover the secrets of Pandora, a dangerous planet infested with hostile creatures and bandit encampments.

 In the intro cutscene, the train gets hijacked by Hyperion’s robot minions, forcing the crew to fend for themselves using a wide array of machine guns, snipers, grenades, combat rifles, and the ability to matter phase if you choose to be the siren.